maxieds/MyProtestToTheIllinoisDMCAActOf2017/local-documents/ThankingJasonForHisHacking.md

 ## My 10 cents

-He was also the only instructor I was in class with in my tenure at UIUC who never introduced himself to the students in his class on day one, and still insisted on being called on by the ubiquitous first-name-only basis.
+The heir apparent, King Lecture Hall, was also the only instructor I was in class with in my tenure at UIUC who never introduced himself to the students in his class on day one, and still insisted on being called on by the ubiquitous first-name-only basis.
 I personally miss the days in that class when the lecturer on board would scream "*Lecture has started!
 [STFU, boys]*" in class